 Stony Brook’s faculty have received international and national recognition for their achievements.
 Nobel Laureates, Guggenheim Fellows, Pulitzer Prize winners, and MacArthur Grant recipients teach on our campus, making it a magnet for outstanding students.

-Our diverse campus attracts more than 25,270 students from nearly all 50 states and more than 100 countries.
+Our diverse campus attracts more than 25,700 students from nearly all 50 states and more than 100 countries.
 As a freshman, you will belong to one of six Undergraduate Colleges organized around students’ interests.
 The Undergraduate Colleges exemplify Stony Brook’s unique approach to life and learning, combining all the advantages of a major university with the close connections of a small community.
-Each college has only 450 students and offers academic and residential advising to help you schedule classes, choose a major, and adjust to college life.
+Each College offers academic and residential advising to help you schedule classes, choose a major, and adjust to college life.
 You will also have the opportunity to take classes in small group settings and attend informal gatherings with your professors and fellow students.